-Procedure Institution Will Follow ending on when reported (immediate vs delayed ort), the College will provide complainant with access to lical care College will assess immediate safety needs of plainant College will assist complainant with contacting local ce if complainant requests and provide the complainant contact information for local police department College will provide complainant with referrals to on or ampus mental health providers College will assess need to implement interim or longary protective measures, if appropriate.
-College will provide the victim with a written anation of the victim's rights and options College will provide a "No trespass" (PNG) directive to ondent party, if deemed appropriate College will provide written instructions on how to y for Protective Order College will provide a copy of the policy applicable to ual Assault to the complainant and inform the plainant regarding timeframes for inquiry, investigation resolution College will inform the complainant of the outcome of nvestigation, whether or not the respondent will be inistratively charged and of the outcome of the case.
-College will enforce the anti-retaliation policy and take ediate and separate action against parties that retaliate nst a person for complaining of sex-based rimination or for assisting in the investigation
+Incident Being Reported Procedure Institution Will Follow 4.
+Bosselland Landers to Life and Edward Sexual Assault Depending on when reported (immediate vs delayed report), the College will provide complainant with access to medical care The College will assess immediate safety needs of complainant The College will assist complainant with contacting local police if complainant requests and provide the complainant with contact information for local police department The College will provide complainant with referrals to on or off campus mental health providers The College will assess need to implement interim or long- term protective measures, if appropriate.
+The College will provide the victim with a written explanation of the victim's rights and options 7.
+The College will provide a "No trespass" (PNG) directive to respondent party, if deemed appropriate The College will provide written instructions on how to apply for Protective Order 9.
+The College will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution 10.
+The College will inform the complainant of the outcome of the investigation, whether or not the respondent will be administratively charged and of the outcome of the case.
+11. The College will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation